 Options: 25, 50, 100, 200, 400, 800, 1600, 3200, 6400, or 12800 Hz

 This determines how fast the accelerometer samples acceleration data during a measurement.
-Every measurement, the sensor takes 256 samples to reproduce the vibration waveform, this configuration determines the rate at which those 256 samples are gathered.
+The sensor takes 256 samples for every measurement to reproduce the vibration waveform.
+This configuration determines the rate at which those 256 samples are gathered.
 Noise levels increase as the sample rate is increased.
 See Noise in the Electronic Specifications table for more details.

 Frequency Range (Min/Max)